Guide to car insurance

 What is car insurance?

-You might choose to purchase liability-only coverage, which protects your finances from the fallout of causing damage to someone else’s vehicle or property or injuring someone, or you could choose full coverage, which adds financial protection for damage to your car.
-Insurance is also a pool.
+You might choose to purchase liability-only coverage, which protects your finances if you damage someone else’s vehicle or property or if the other party sustains personal injuries.
+You could also choose full coverage, which adds financial protection for damage to your car.
+Insurance operates like a pool.
 Everyone pitches in a little money — your premium amount — so that if and when an accident happens, everyone loses a little bit, but no one loses everything.

 Types of car insurance coverage